Ned Lamont: First term (2019−2023)

-In May 2021, Lamont signed into law a bill to legalize online sports betting and gaming.
-His office negotiated the deal's terms with the General Assembly, the Mohegan Tribe, and the Mashantucket Pequot Tribe.
-In October 2021, sports betting and online gaming officially launched.
-Bets can be made online at sites such as DraftKings and Fanduel as well as a select few locations, including Mohegan Sun and Foxwoods Casino.
-On May 29, Lamont signed a bill raising the state minimum wage to $11 an hour that October and to $15 an hour by 2023.

 In June 2021, Lamont signed his second biennium state budget, amounting to $46 billion.
 The balanced budget, passed with bipartisan support, expanded HUSKY A health insurance for 40,000 people, increased the state's rainy day fund to $4.5 billion, and increased the state's earned income tax credit for low-income earners to 30% of the federal credit, up from 23%, and also legalized recreational marijuana usage for adults and created a legal framework for retailers.
 Connecticut is the 19th state to end cannabis prohibition.
 On June 25, Lamont signed into law an expansive family and medical leave program.
 Starting in 2022, Connecticut workers will be able to take up to 12 weeks of paid leave.
 Workers will be eligible for paid time off to care for a newborn, a seriously ill relative, or their own medical issue.
 The plan is paid for by a 0.5% payroll tax on all employees.

 In July 2021, Lamont signed a highway user fee on large commercial transports.
 The measure charges 2.5 cents per mile for vehicles weighing 26,000 to 28,000 pounds and 17.5 cents per mile for trucks weighing more than 80,000 pounds.
 The revenue is to be used to help repair state roads and highways.
 Connecticut ranked 24th in CNBC’s annual top states for business study, up from 35th in the previous study, conducted in 2019.
-The state’s ranking was driven by improvements in business friendliness, access to capital, infrastructure, and economy categories.
+The state's ranking was driven by improvements in business friendliness, access to capital, infrastructure, and economy categories.
+In October 2021, sports betting and online gaming officially launched.
+Bets can be made online at sites such as DraftKings and FanDuel and at a select few locations, including Mohegan Sun and Foxwoods Casino.

-In October 2021, WalletHub named Connecticut the safest state in the country during the pandemic.
+Also in October 2021, WalletHub named Connecticut the safest state in the country during the pandemic.
 COVID-19 transmission, positive testing, hospitalizations and death, and vaccination rates were used to determine the rankings.
 In November 2021, at least 80% of people in the state, including children who had just been approved to receive the vaccine by the FDA, were partially vaccinated, and administration of Connecticut's CARES Act and American Rescue Plan Act funds for economic recovery and stimulus.

-According to the 2021 survey of Connecticut businesses, an annual analysis of Connecticut’s business environment conducted by the Connecticut Business & Industry Association annually, business confidence was up 7% from the previous year while perception that the state's business climate was on the decline dropped by 15% from the previous year.
+According to the 2021 analysis of Connecticut's business environment the Connecticut Business & Industry Association conducts annually, business confidence was up 7% from the previous year while perception that the state's business climate was on the decline dropped by 15% from the previous year.

+On May 5, 2022, Lamont signed into law House Bill 5414, which intended to protect abortion in Connecticut.
+It also prevents Connecticut judges from suing any person or corporation for receiving or performing an abortion in the state.